 Metabolic syndrome

-Type 2 diabetes is associated with central obesity, hypertension, hypertriglyceridaemia, a decreased high-density lipoprotein (HDL) cholesterol, disturbed haemostatic variables and modest increases in several pro-inflammatory markers.
+Type 2 diabetes is associated with central obesity, hypertension, hypertriglyceridemia, decreased high-density lipoprotein (HDL) cholesterol, disturbed hemostatic variables, and modest increases in several pro-inflammatory markers.
 Insulin resistance is strongly associated with many of these variables.
-Non-¬alcoholic fatty liver disease and, in women, a polycystic ovarian syndrome is found in this cluster.
-This group or cluster of conditions is referred to as the metabolic syndrome.
-AKA Insulin resistance syndrome; AKA Syndrome X
+Non-alcoholic fatty liver disease and, in women, polycystic ovarian syndrome are found in this cluster.
+This group or cluster of conditions is referred to as the metabolic syndrome, also known as Insulin resistance syndrome and Syndrome X.

 Classification systems for metabolic syndrome: